 - At 100 percent of the limit, any existing apps, chatbots, and flows will continue to work and existing apps can be updated.
 However, new apps, bots, flows, and tables can't be created or installed as a result of having reached the capacity limit.

 These tenant-level enforcement actions will take effect at general availability.

 When a tenant approaches or reaches their tenant-wide Microsoft Teams limits described earlier, the following actions will be taken:

-- At 80 percent of the limit, a notification that capacity is reaching its limit will be sent to the Power Platform center admin.
+- At 80 percent of the limit, a notification that capacity is reaching its limit will be sent to the tenant admin (Microsoft 365 Global admin, Power Platform admin, Dynamics 365 admin).
 The admin will be encouraged to consider reducing storage usage or upgrading some of the Dataverse for Teams environments.